AlecAivazis/bwl/alchemyLab.md

 _Strategy_

-This is the tranq shot boss like Magmadar in Molten Core.
-Every 10-15 seconds, Flamegor will enrage and start casting `Fire Nova` at least two hunters need to cycle tranq shots to prevent raid damage.
+This is a tranq shot boss like Magmadar in Molten Core.
+Every 10-15 seconds, Flamegor will enrage and start casting `Fire Nova`.
+This is easily mitigated with at least two hunters cycling tranq shots to prevent raid damage.
 Other than that, the fight is exactly like Ebonroc.